 Dr Joseph Clarke

-- ‘Valour knows neither Age nor Sex’: The Receuil des Actions Héroïques et Civiques and the Representation of Courage in Revolutionary France', War in History, 20 (2013), pp 50 – 75.
+- ‘Valour knows neither Age nor Sex’: The Recueil des Actions Héroïques et Civiques and the Representation of Courage in Revolutionary France', War in History, vol. 20 (2013), 50-75.

-- ‘Death in the Year II: the dechristianisation of death in Revolutionary France’ in J. Kelly and M. Lyons (eds.)
-Death and Dying in Ireland, Britain and Europe: Historical Perspectives (Dublin, 2013) pp 143 – 170.
+- ‘Death in the Year II: the dechristianisation of death in Revolutionary France’ in J. Kelly and M. Lyons (eds), Death and Dying in Ireland, Britain and Europe: Historical Perspectives (Dublin, 2013), 143-70.

-- ‘The sacred names of the nation's dead: war and remembrance in revolutionary France’, in Kate McLoughlin and Alana Vincent, eds, Memory, Mourning and Landscape: Interdisciplinary essays (New York: Rodopi, 2010)
+- ‘The sacred names of the nation's dead: war and remembrance in revolutionary France’, in K. McLoughlin and A. Vincent (eds), Memory, Mourning and Landscape: Interdisciplinary essays (New York, 2010), 21-41.

 Teaching and Supervision

 I offer a range of modules on the political and cultural history of the eighteenth and early nineteenth centuries.
 Alongside undergraduate survey teaching on Europe in this period, I offer Special Subject Honors modules (levels 3 & 4) on the French Revolution (List 1), on Napoleon and on the religious history of France in the long eighteenth-century (List 2).
 At postgraduate level, I also teach modules on eighteenth-century cultural history and the enlightenment in France for the History Department’s M.Phil programme in Early Modern History.
 I am happy to supervise postgraduate research in any of these areas.

 Fax: +353 1 896 3995